leonahennig/Bayesian-Optimization/README.md

     <img src="plot results/bo_plot_9.png" alt=Slide 10" width="700" height="200" />
 </div>

-The plot includes 1 initilization learning rate as well as ten learning rates used in the ten iterations of BO.
+The nine plots include one initilization learning rate as well as nine additional learning rates used in the ten total iterations of BO.
 The predictive mean of the GP is fitted to these observations.
 A 95% confidence interval was also generated.
 Additionally, the acquisition function is plotted over the interval to optimize on.
 One can see that with each iteration, the varying learning rates led to an improved fit of the accuracy function.
 Furthermore, the acquistition function develops more significant peaks, allowing for an increasingly confident prediction of the optimal learning rate.
+One can se that the highest peak of the aquisition functions determines the next learning rate observation, as desired.

 ## Next Steps
 To improve the implementation provided here, several steps could still be taken to improve the training, including: